herrstrietzel/svg-parse-path-normalized/README.md

 ### `pathDataConvert.js` as an addon/plugin for `getPathData()`
 Currently, the  W3C draft for the SVGPathData interface is not supported by any major browser.
 Fortunately Jarek Foksa wrote a this [great polyfill library](https://github.com/jarek-foksa/path-data-polyfill) and also contributed to the potential spec outcome – most importantly that it should include geometry elements like `circle`, `rect`, `polygon`, `line` to retrieve path data.
 **This polyfill is a "battle-proof" parser!** Since the W3C draft doesn't  include fine-grained control over the normalisation/conversion process you can use the `pathDataConvert.js` script as an addon/plugin  alongside with the aforementioned polyfill script.
+(See Demo/getPathDataAddon.html)

 ### Convert pathdata structure
 A lot of libraries use an array structure for each command like so